pgvr/pgvr-old/README.md

 My name is Patrick, I'm a Full Stack Web Developer from Germany and I'm about to finish my masters degree in cooperation with SAP.
 You can find me on [![Twitter][1.2]][1] or on [![LinkedIn][3.2]][3].

+## &#128084; Projects

+My most recent side project is [Synk.so](https://synk.so).
+Check it out if you want to easily import emails to Notion.

 ## &#x1f4c8; GitHub Stats

 <a href="https://github-readme-stats.vercel.app/api?username=pgvr&count_private=true&show_icons=true">